 What is alternative data in simple terms?

-Alternative data is information used for investment research that comes from outside traditional financial sources — not from earnings reports, SEC filings, or analyst research, but from sources like credit card transactions, satellite imagery, job postings, web activity, and social media sentiment.
+Alternative data is information used for investment research that comes from outside traditional financial sources.
+Not from earnings reports, SEC filings, or analyst research, but from sources like credit card transactions, satellite imagery, job postings, web activity, and social media sentiment.
 It captures real-world behavior in near real-time rather than reporting on what companies officially disclose, which is why investment teams use it to build a timing advantage over markets that are slower to reflect those signals.

 What are the most common types of alternative data?